-- 1. Upon written approval of the Schematic Design by the Project Manager, proceed with Design Development documents. - Conduct a Value Engineering Charrette as necessary to insure the project will meet budget requirements and assist the CMGC in the development of a construction phase GMP.
-Coordinate with the College's CMGC to provide input into project staging, building systems, materials, methods of construction, constructability, schedule, construction access and other elements that will affect project cost, quality and schedule. - Provide all documentation necessary to describe the scope, existing systems and new system relationships, appearance of the project, and all landscape, architectural, structural, mechanical and electrical systems by means of plans, sections, elevations, typical construction details, and equipment layouts. - 4.
+- 1. Upon approval of the Schematic Design by the College's Project Manager (after public process and Board review), proceed with Design Development documents. - 2.
+Conduct a Value Engineering Charrette as necessary to insure the project will meet budget requirements and assist the CMGC in the development of a construction phase GMP.
+Coordinate with the College's CMGC to provide input into project staging, building systems, materials, methods of construction, constructability, schedule, construction access and other elements that will affect project cost, quality and schedule. - 3.
+Provide all documentation necessary to describe the scope, existing systems and new system relationships, appearance of the project, and all landscape, architectural, structural, mechanical and electrical systems by means of plans, sections, elevations, typical construction details, and equipment layouts. - 4.
 In cooperation with the CMGC, develop specifications that identify major materials and systems, and establish, in general, their quality levels. - 5.
-Prepare a semi-final set of DD documents and review with the Project Manager and Project Team. - 6.
-Integrate information from the Project Manager and Project Team review into final DD documents and present to the Project Team. - 7.
-Collaborate with Project team and CMGC to develop costs.
-On-going constructability and VE reviews shall occur during this phase as necessary to

-- assure budget compliance. - 8.
-Obtain approval from the Project Manager before proceeding with Construction Documents.
+Prepare a semi-final set of DD documents and review with the College's Project Manager and Project Team. - 6.
+Integrate information from the College's Project Manager and Project Team review into final DD documents and present to the Project Team. - Collaborate with Project team and CMGC to develop costs.
+On-going constructability and VE reviews shall occur during this phase as necessary to assure budget compliance. - 8.
+Obtain approval from the College's Project Manager before proceeding with Construction Documents.